 But then you can just keep driving south on the parkway to hike Three Ridges.
 It’ll be a little bit longer for the views but it’s worth it.
 From the parking area at Reed’s Gap hop on the Appalachian Trail going South.

 In about 2 miles, you’ll come to the Maupin Field Shelter, but you’ll want to stay left and the Appalachian Trail for about another half mile.
 You’ll then be treated to one of the best views of the Three Ridges.
-Here you can turn around and go back if you wanted to keep it a shorter hike.
+Here you can turn around and go back if you want to keep it a shorter hike.
 The full loop is 14 miles if you decide to keep going forward.

 But I’ll leave that up to you.